mihhail-m/labelbox-cli/README.md

 When executed for the very first time it will ask you to provide `API_KEY` for the `Workspace`, GraphQL `ENDPOINT` if you have one and `PROFILE`name under which it will be stored.
 This information will be saved into your home folder under `.labelbox-cli.json` file.

-This file is later used to retrieve `API_KEY` and executed SDK commands to your `Workspace`.
+This file is later used to retrieve `API_KEY` and execute SDK calls using commands for your `Workspace`.

 ## Available commands